ItemReader (Map) - AWS Step Functions

 { "verdict": "true", "statement_date": "6/11/2008", "statement_source": "speech" }

 A Distributed Map state can iterate over the objects that are stored in an Amazon S3 bucket.
 When the workflow execution reaches the Map state, Step Functions invokes the ListObjectsV2 API action, which returns an array of the Amazon S3 object metadata.
-In this array, each item contains data, such as ETag and Key, for the data stored in the bucket.
+In this array, each item contains data, such as ETag and Key, for the actual data stored in the bucket.

 To process individual items in the array, the Distributed Map state starts a child workflow execution.
 For example, suppose that your Amazon S3 bucket contains 100 images.
-Then, the array returned after invoking the ListObjectsV2 API action contains 100 items.
-The Distributed Map state then starts 100 child workflow executions to process each array item.
+Then, the array returned after invoking the ListObjectsV2 API action contains 100 metadata items.
+The Distributed Map state then starts 100 child workflow executions to process each item.

 Note

-• Currently, Step Functions also includes an item for each folder you create in a specific Amazon S3 bucket using the Amazon S3 console.
-This results in an extra child workflow execution started by the Distributed Map state.
-To avoid creating an extra child workflow execution for the folder, we recommend that you use the AWS CLI to create folders.
+To avoid creating a extra child workflow executions for each folder, we recommend that you use the AWS CLI to create folders.
 For more information, see High-level Amazon S3 commands in the AWS Command Line Interface User Guide.

 The following tabs show examples of the ItemReader field syntax and the input passed to a child workflow execution for this dataset.